 TrueType is a popular font technology which is supported by all major operating systems.
-Until a few years ago those systems actually shipped with numerous TrueType fonts.
-Nowadays the OpenType font format has taken over but there are still millions of TrueType fonts and users around.
+It has largely been replaced by the more recent OpenType font format but there are still millions of TrueType fonts and users around.

 The TrueType font technology offers very sophisticated control over hinting, a technique used to improve the output quality of fonts on low resolution devices or small point sizes.
 Although the TrueType technology is superior to PostScript fonts in this regard, it does not necessarily mean that all TrueType fonts provide superior output quality compared to PostScript Type 1 fonts.
 Much depends on the effort the font designer put into the design.
 Don’t expect cheap 1000-for-9.95$ fonts to actually utilise much of what is technically feasible.

 Another unique feature of TrueType is its support for licensing restrictions.
 Every font manufacturer can embed data in the font that documents whether it is allowed to print using that font or to embed it in PostScript files.
 Until Acrobat 4, there wasn’t any software on the market that respected these flags.
 Click here for more information on this issue.